raibtoffoletto/chocolat-shop/README.md

 ### HQ Controllers and sample data

-For the HQ's controllers let's keep it simple, just a `GET` and a `POST` for this moment.
+For the HQ's controllers let us keep it simple, just a `GET` and a `POST` for this moment.
 There's no need for a full CRUD api in this proof of concept.
 We are also not going to implement any services/repositories for the sake of brevity, therefore we are going to inject the `HQContext` directly in the `StoresController`

 ```cs
 using ChocolateStores.Context;